 Professor Richard Lewontin, a geneticist (and self-proclaimed Marxist), is one of the world’s leaders in promoting evolutionary biology.

 I picked an easy example for the first round of this game.
-Now please, be nice.
+Now please, be nice, and also make sure to check out the game I told you about last time from Slots Baby.
 All I’m asking you to do is name the fallacy.
 Be specific: Is it a specific type of fallacy within the general category you’re thinking of?